getlost01/gfg-potd/10-2023(oct)/19 - Level of Nodes.md

 ### My Approach

+For any question that involves determining the level of, by intuition, we have to implement the Breadth-First Search (BFS) algorithm.

-- Start a BFS traversal from node 0 in the graph.
+To begin, we do a BFS traversal from node 0 within the graph, seeking to determine the level of the specified node X.

+Here is the process:
-- Use a queue to keep track of nodes to visit and a vector to store the level of each node.
+1. Use a queue to keep track of nodes that need visiting and a vector to record the level of each visited node.
-- For each node visited in the BFS, explore its adjacent nodes, and mark them as visited while updating their levels.
+2. For each node visited during the BFS, explore its adjacent nodes, marking them as visited and updating their levels.
-- Continue the BFS until all reachable nodes are visited or until the queue is empty.
+3. Continue the BFS until all reachable nodes are visited or until the queue is empty.
-- If the target node X is visited, return its level.
-If it's not visited, return -1.
+4. If the target node `X` is visited, return its level.
+If it remains unvisited, return `-1`.

 ### Time and Auxiliary Space Complexity